The Work of Concrete Contractors

 Finishing – Similar to the site prep, once the concrete is poured, it must be compacted and consolidated to ensure there are no air pockets.
-If applicable, finishing also includes performing any decorative elements to the concrete such as dye, design, or detailed work.
+If applicable, finishing also includes performing any decorative elements to the concrete such as dye, design, or detailed stamped concrete work.

 Concrete Project Management Software and Its Uses